sinjab/ollama-reranker-test/README.md

-# BGE Reranker Testing Suite
+# Unified Reranker Testing Suite

-A comprehensive testing framework for BGE (BAAI General Embedding) reranker models.
-This project validates and benchmarks different BGE reranker implementations for document ranking and relevance scoring.
+A comprehensive testing framework for BGE and Qwen reranker models.
+This project validates and benchmarks different reranker implementations for document ranking and relevance scoring.

 ## 🚀 Quick Start